 Supported by your pocketed bra and perfect for times when you’re wearing loose fitting or thicker fabrics.
 They are popular because they are easy to get used to.

-Attach directly to your chest and are the ideal option to relieve pressure from your bra straps or when getting a little more daring with your neckline.
+Amoena Contact Breast Form attaches directly to your chest and is the ideal option to relieve pressure from your bra straps or when getting a little more daring with your neckline.

 Comfort is key